cpu/acmecrab/README.md

 ## Why use ACME Crab?

 * You have one or more ACME clients issuing certificates for your domains.
-* Your ACME clients have plugins to support ACME-DNS.
+* Your ACME clients have plugins to support [acme-dns].
 * You want to use the DNS-01 challenge type to authorize issuance for your domains.
 * You don't want to give your ACME clients free reign to update records in your DNS zones.
   * Or, you _can't_ dynamically update records in your DNS zones because your authoritative DNS provider has no API, or a shitty API.
 * You already have a trusted encrypted link between where your ACME clients run, and where you want to run ACME Crab suitable for [cryptokey routing].
 E.g. a Wireguard tunnel, or some kind of Tailscale setup.
+* You're comfortable with all of the above terminology and expect limited to no support from the author.
 * You like Rust, and minimal software.

 ### Why not acme-dns?

 I <3 [acme-dns].
 It's a great project!
 If you want something battle tested and full featured, give it a go.
-You might prefer ACME crab if:
+You may prefer ACME Crab instead of [acme-dns] if:

-* You don't want the hassle of usernames/passwords because you're relying on authentication at the network layer.
+* You don't want the hassle of API usernames/passwords because you're relying on authentication at the network layer.
-* You don't want the hassle of HTTPS for the update API, because you're relying on encryption at the network layer.
+* You don't want the hassle of HTTPS for the API, because you're relying on encryption at the network layer.
-* You don't want the hassle of a database backend (even SQLite), because ACME DNS-01 challenge responses are ephemeral, mostly read, and require no sophisticated query patterns.
+* You don't want the hassle of a database backend (even SQLite), because ACME DNS-01 challenge responses are ephemeral, seldom updated, and require no sophisticated query patterns.
 * You like crabs more than gophers.

 ### Why not RFC-2136?

 The venerable [RFC-2136] offers a provider independent way to dynamically update DNS records.
 Many ACME clients have a plugin to support using this method for updating TXT records to respond to DNS-01 challenges.
-You may prefer ACME crab if:
+You may prefer ACME Crab instead of [RFC-2136] if:

-* Your provider doesn't offer RFC-2136 support.
-ACME crab only requires a one time CNAME addition in your authoritative zone.
+* Your authoritative DNS provider doesn't offer RFC-2136 support.
+ACME Crab only requires a one time CNAME addition in your authoritative zone.
+No API or RFC-2136 support is needed.
 * You want tight control over the allowed updates.
-ACME Crab only allows updating TXT records and enforces that the value is a RFC 8555 compliant DNS-01 challenge response value.
+ACME Crab only allows updating TXT records and enforces that update values are RFC 8555 compliant DNS-01 challenge response values.
+An ACME client can never use ACME Crab to change an A, AAAA, MX or NS record in your zone.
+Similarly an ACME client can never use ACME Crab to publish arbitrary content under a TXT record.

 [RFC-2136]: https://www.rfc-editor.org/rfc/rfc2136

 ## API Examples

+_Note: These actions are typically undertaken by your ACME client using a compatible acme-dns plugin.
+These examples are useful for testing only._

 ```bash
 # Healthcheck